 Think Category Not Brand to Break through at the Bottom-of-the-Pyramid (BOP)

+May Nagy, Dag Bennett, Charles Graham

+Think Category Not Brand to Break through at the Bottom-of-the-Pyramid (BOP)

 Abstract

 As established markets mature, international marketers are turning their attention to the underserved BOP markets, defined as consumers earning less than $2/day.
-While there is much estimated market demand at the BOP, it is capped by low category penetration rates due to low consumer knowledge levels, weak infrastructure, an informal distribution system, etc. Approaches to market development are therefore necessary to drive category growth and tap onto BOP market potential.
-This study investigates how market players drive category growth and develop consumer markets in emerging economies to realise growth.
-Twelve executives of FMCG market leading brands in Egypt’s BOP markets were identified and invited to semi-structured interviews to discuss their approaches to BOP category growth.
-A model is presented proposing that marketing strategies should go beyond brand-building activities and should 1) trigger consumer interest by offering substitutes to locally-made solutions dominating BOP markets, 2) drive demand by re-setting value standards in favour of effectiveness and long-term saving, 3) raise category awareness in collaboration with the state and civil society, and 4) establish reach by investing in infrastructure and distribution channel members.
+While there is much estimated market demand at the BOP, it is capped by low category penetration rates due to low consumer knowledge levels, weak infrastructure, informal distribution systems, etc. Approaches to market development are therefore necessary to drive category growth and tap into BOP market potential.
+This study investigates how market players drive category expansion and develop consumer markets in emerging economies to realise growth.
+Twelve executives of FMCG market-leading brands serving Egypt’s BOP markets were identified and invited to semi-structured interviews to discuss their approaches to BOP category growth.
+A model is presented proposing that marketing strategies should go beyond brand-building activities and should 1) trigger consumer interest by offering substitutes to the locally-made solutions that dominate BOP markets, 2) drive demand by re-setting value standards in favour of effectiveness and long-term saving, 3) raise category awareness in collaboration with the state and civil society, and 4) establish reach by investing in infrastructure and distribution channel members.
 Findings suggest that market development strategies at the BOP draw non-users into growing categories, leading to category and brand growth.

 1.0 Background & Research Context

 As markets mature, tackling price-sensitive consumer segments from growing emerging markets becomes necessary to maintain growth (Doyle & Stern, 2006).
-Marketers under the impression that the poor have little purchase power (Munir et al, 2010) have for long ignored Bottom-of-the-Pyramid (BOP) markets.
+Marketers who assume that the poor have little purchasing power (Munir et al, 2010) have for long ignored Bottom-of-the-Pyramid (BOP) markets.
 However, the BOP proposition argues that there is much untapped market potential within the world’s poorest communities (London & Hart, 2004).
-BOP markets, defined as consumers earning less than $2 per day are characterised as a vast, complex, fast-growing market segment, eager to adopt new foreign brands and innovations (Prahalad, 2014; Chikweche, 2013; Nakata & Weidner 2012).
+BOP markets, defined as consumers earning less than $2 per day, are characterised as a vast, complex, fast-growing market segment, eager to adopt new foreign brands and innovations (Prahalad, 2014; Chikweche, 2013; Nakata & Weidner 2012).
 BOP markets constitute almost two-thirds of the world’s population and are present in countries with 5-10% growth rates, compared with growth rates close to zero in mature, established markets (Payaud, 2014).
 They are highly fragmented and, while their individual purchase power is low, they hold substantial aggregate purchase power due to the huge size of the market (Chikweche, 2013).